This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

-If you are thinking about getting started raising chickens, or perhaps you are raising your first baby chicks you will likely want to know the answer to the question "how often do chickens lay eggs".
+If you are thinking about getting started raising chickens, or perhaps you are raising baby chicks for the first time, you will likely want to know the answer to the question "how often do chickens lay eggs".
+Knowing the answer to this question can help you decide how many chickens to get based on how many eggs per day or week you want.

 How Often Do Chickens Lay Eggs?